Gamebunn/Cream64_PC/README.md

  NODRAWINGDISTANCE=1 - All objects are shown at all times

  Example: ```make NODRAWINGDISTANCE=1 -j4```

- ## Building SC64 - The Easy Way

-Super Cream 64 should now be avialable through sm64pcbuilder2.
-Currently not available, will update when it's live on the program.

 If you're just looking for the N64 build, [it's available right here.](https://romhacking.com/hack/super-cream-64)